manfredsteyer/2023_01_11/index.md

 }
 ```

-To avoid reimplementing the Provider Factories, its methods delegate to them.
+To avoid reimplementing the Provider Factories, the Module's methods delegate to them.
 As using such methods is usual when working with NgModules, consumers can leverage existing knowledge and conventions.

 ### Occurrences and Variations